 As your attorney prepares for trial, negotiations may continue.
 Sometimes both sides can reach a settlement before the trial begins.
 If a settlement cannot be reached, your lawyer can represent you in court and a jury will decide whether to award compensation.

-Can I do anything to Help Build a Case?
+Can I Do anything to Help Strengthen My Case?

 After being injured in a car accident, your first step should be to seek medical treatment for your injuries.
 If possible, collect as much evidence as you can from the accident scene.
 This includes taking pictures and talking to witnesses.
 Writing down what you remember could also be helpful, as you may forget things later.